Z Logo

 Z LogoZ Logo PNG

 A Canadian TV channel with a laconic name uses the same “laconic” emblem.
-But for all its simplicity, the Z logo boasts an original design because its creators did some successful experiments with asymmetry and reflection of colors.
+But for all its simplicity, the Z logo boasts an original design because its creators conducted successful experiments with asymmetry and color reflection.

 Z: Brand overview

-The Canadian French-language channel specializes in showing documentaries and films of technological, fantasy, and sci-fi genres.
+The Canadian French-language channel specializes in documentaries and films in the technology, fantasy, and sci-fi genres.
 It also focuses on dramatic themes.
 Its owner is Bell Media.
 Its emergence date is 2000.
-The city of Montreal, in the province of Quebec, is the headquarters of the channel.
-The Z logo reflects the simpler name of the television service because, at first, it was called Canal Z, then Ztele.
-It was in 2014 that the channel was officially given the shortened name.
+The city of Montreal, in the province of Quebec, is the channel’s headquarters.
+The Z logo reflects the television service’s simpler name because, at first, it was called Canal Z, then Ztele.
+In 2014, the channel was officially given the shortened name.

 Meaning and History